firebase/FirebaseUI-iOS/Storage/README.md

 // Load the image using SDWebImage imageView.sd_setImage(with: reference, placeholderImage: placeholderImage)

-// You can also use gs:// URL directly with StorageImageLoader let storageUrl = URL(string: "gs://...") imageView.sd_setImage(with: storageUrl, placeholderImage: placeholderImage, options:[], context: [.imageLoader : StorageImageLoader.shared])
+// Use gs:// URL directly with StorageImageLoader let storageUrl = URL(string: "gs://...") imageView.sd_setImage(with: storageUrl, placeholderImage: placeholderImage, options:[], context: [.imageLoader : StorageImageLoader.shared])

+// Use progressive downloading and decoding for images imageView.sd_setImage(with: reference, placeholderImage: placeholderImage, options: [.progressiveLoad])
 ```

 Images are cached by their path in Cloud Storage, so repeated loads will be